-Switch the input to 1, and the 1 gets to the AND right away, it's just a wire, but it takes some time for the inverter to react to its new input (gate delay), so the AND is seeing 2 1's for a brief time, and produces a 1.
+Switch the input to 1, and the 1 gets to the AND almost immediately (it's just a wire) but it takes some time for the inverter to react to its new input (there is some gate delay), so the AND is seeing 2 1's, which causes the output to produce a 1.

-But soon after, the inverter does its thing and the AND gate gets a 0 from the inverter and things go back to the expected output of 0.
+But soon (after an inverter's gate delay), the inverter has reacted to its new input and the AND gate gets a 0 from the inverter and the circuit again produces the expected output of 0.

-If the input is switched 0 to 1 and back over time, here's what happens:
+If the input is switched back and forth between 0 to 1 over time, we see this behavior: